AlbertNafria/albertnafria.github.io/_posts/2021-11-30-SimpleCTF-WriteUp-TryHackMe.md

 ![nmap](img/simpleCTF/nmap.png)

-Whith this information I could answer some of the questions.
+With this information I could answer the first two questions.

 - How many services are running under port 1000?
 > Answer: `2`